dresdner353/jbhasd/API.md

 '
 ```

-This program instantly fills up the strip with a sequence of Red and Green.
-In conjunction wuth the direction of 1, the effect is that one draw displays a red-green-red-green..... and the next green-red-green-red.
-So we get a rotating effect on the green-red pattern.
+This program instantly fills up (mode 1) the strip with a sequence of Red and Green.
+In conjunction with the direction of 1, the effect is that we get a rotating effect on the repeating green-red pattern.